End the Gas Utility Blank Check

 • Our $2 a month is just a small fraction of the costs that are locked into charges for decades to come.

-For example, this summer BGE threatened to turn off gas for customers who refused new external gas regulators.
+For example, in 2023 BGE threatened to turn off gas for customers who refused new external gas regulators.
 The work to install the external regulators is more expensive than replacing the internal regulators, and the PSC later ruled that customers should have the option of internal or external.

 The Cost of STRIDE